Obesity and Type 2 Diabetes: The Hidden Link You Can’t Ignore

 What is Type 2 Diabetes and How Does It Relate to Obesity?

-Type 2 diabetes is a chronic condition where your body either doesn’t produce enough insulin or becomes resistant to insulin, the hormone responsible for regulating blood sugar levels.
+Type 2 diabetes is a chronic condition where your body either does not produce enough insulin or becomes resistant to insulin, the hormone responsible for regulating blood sugar levels.

 Without sufficient insulin, glucose builds up in the bloodstream, leading to high blood sugar levels, which can damage vital organs over time.

 Obesity, on the other hand, refers to having excess body fat, typically due to an imbalance between calorie intake and energy expenditure.
-But here’s where the connection comes in: over 85% of people with type 2 diabetes are overweight or obese.
+But here is where the connection comes in: over 85% of people with type 2 diabetes are overweight or obese.

 Being obese increases the body’s demand for insulin because excess fat interferes with how insulin functions, leading to insulin resistance, which is the hallmark of type 2 diabetes.